sahsagar-google/oracle-toolkit/docs/disaster-recovery-configurations.md

 Changing the protection mode by re-running and including the `--tags dg-mode` option will only adjust the data guard configuration - it does not re-create any other aspects of the database or Data Guard configuration and it can be safely run while both the primary and standby databases are open and operational.

-> **IMPORTANT:** As per the Oracle documentation [Scenario 4: Setting the Configuration Protection Mode](https://docs.oracle.com/en/database/oracle/oracle-database/19/dgbkr/examples-using-data-guard-broker-DGMGRL-utility.html#GUID-82319941-58E8-4672-8609-7CC496D3DC29) moving from Maximum Performance mode directly to Maximum Protection mode is not possible.
+> **NOTE:** As per the Oracle documentation [Scenario 4: Setting the Configuration Protection Mode](https://docs.oracle.com/en/database/oracle/oracle-database/19/dgbkr/examples-using-data-guard-broker-DGMGRL-utility.html#GUID-82319941-58E8-4672-8609-7CC496D3DC29) moving from Maximum Performance mode directly to Maximum Protection mode is not possible.
 Instead, first move from Maximum Performance mode to Maximum Availability mode and then in a second execution, to Maximum Protection mode.
 The toolkit supports such a change by running it twice with the `--tags dg-mode` option, changing the Ansible `data_guard_protection_mode` parameter in the `roles/dg-config/defaults/main.yml` file each time.

 ## Switchover and Failover Scenarios